Mystery Science Theater 3001

 "S-servo?
 Is that you?"
 Mike stammered.

-*"Of course it's me!"* Tom's voice crackled. *"Today's post got me
+*"Of course it's me!"* Tom's voice crackled. *"Today's post

 curious about sort of artifacts a company like Active Enterprises might have